-Dallas Colleges Online, on behalf of the colleges of the Dallas County Community College District (DCCCD) offers online educational opportunities to students residing outside the state of Texas.
+The colleges of the Dallas County Community College District (DCCCD) offers online educational opportunities to students residing outside the state of Texas.
 The United States Department of Education (USDOE) requires that institutions comply with any applicable state approval or licensure requirements in each state to which online instruction is delivered.
 As a result all colleges must be authorized to deliver online instruction prior to allowing students from those states to enroll.

-Dallas Colleges Online and online students with the DCCCD can accept registrations from students residing in the following states:
+The colleges of DCCCD can accept registrations from students residing in the following states:

-The DCCCD can accept registration from students residing in these states according to the National Council for State Authorization Reciprocity Agreements (NC-SARA) and the Texas Higher Education Coordinating Board (THECB) agreements and compliance.
+The colleges of DCCCD can accept registration from students residing in these states according to the National Council for State Authorization Reciprocity Agreements (NC-SARA) and the Texas Higher Education Coordinating Board (THECB) agreements and compliance.

 We are diligently working with other states and regulatory agencies to provide institutional state authorization program.
 Please check back with us for more updates.